-Your selfies, pictures of your cat in a Halloween costume, and all those screenshots you forgot to delete can be a thing of the past.
+Whatever your reasons, you can delete all of your photos from your iPhone in one fell swoop.
+Your selfies, pictures of your cat's Halloween costume, and all those screenshots you forgot to delete can be a thing of the past.

-Needless to say, this means your photos will be gone - really gone.
+Needless to say, this means all your photos will be gone – really gone.
 So consider whether this is the right option for you based on your needs.
-Without much further ado, lets see how to clear your photos from your iPhone or iPad.
+Without much further ado, let's see how to clear your photos from your iPhone or iPad.

 Free up your iPhone’s internal storage with this cloud storage solution

 iPhones have a tendency to fill up fast with photos and other files and while you could delete them outright to free up space, why not store them securely in the cloud instead with a cloud storage provider like iDrive.View Deal

 Apple no longer allows you to automatically select 'All Photos' and delete them.
 Yet there is a relatively easy way to select and erase them all, in a process that shouldn't take more than a minute or two.